Follow-Up After an Abnormal Mammogram

 If you need follow-up tests, a patient navigator at your medical center may help coordinate your care.

-If the finding looks like it might be breast cancer, the next step is a biopsy to remove a small amount of tissue in the breast to check for cancer.
+If the finding looks like it might be breast cancer, the next step is a biopsy.
+A biopsy removes a small amount of tissue in the breast to check for cancer.

-If the biopsy shows no cancer, you return to your regular schedule of screening with clinical breast exams and mammograms.
+If the biopsy shows no cancer, you return to your regular schedule of screening with mammograms and clinical breast exams.

 If breast cancer is found, it can be treated.
-With standard treatment, people with breast cancers found with screening mammography have a high chance of survival.
+With standard treatment, people who have breast cancers found by screening mammography have a high chance of survival.